The Best Ways to Exercise in the Heat

 Home gyms

 The summer weather and long days often mean that people don’t bother with things like home gyms and equipment.
 When shopping, the thought that you’ll only use them for half of the year can be off-putting.
-But with the summers becoming hotter and hotter, you might find a home gym perfect for those heat wave days as well as those cold winter days.
-Having somewhere indoors, out of direct sunlight, that you can air condition or at least keep cool can be perfect for working out during heatwaves.
+However, with summers becoming hotter and hotter, you might find a home gym perfect for those heatwave days as well as those cold winter days.
+Having a space indoors, out of direct sunlight, where you can air-condition or at least keep cool, can be perfect for working out during heat waves.

 Water Sports